-Welcome to the fourth Folkestone Short Film Festival by Folkestone International Film & TV Festival (formerly Hellfire Film Festival).
+Welcome to the fifth Folkestone Short Film Festival by Folkestone International Film & TV Festival (formerly Hellfire Film Festival).

 Folkestone International Film & TV Festival is an organisation devoted to showcasing the best and brightest of independent cinema from around the globe, advancing the careers of filmmakers through screenings, networking events, and various panels and forums.
 Folkestone Short Film Festival is our flagship event.